top of page

 L.A.S [Laboratorio de Artistas Sostenibles]

-Their most representative works include: BACKYARD [A field to search], produced by the Maxim Gorki Theater (Berlin, Germany, 2025); CUIR LOVE [A scenic essay with sex-gender dissidences] (EFIARTES, 2024); LES DESERTORES [Scenic documentary with trans youth] (2024); INDUMENTARIAS PARA NO DESAPARECER, by Sabina Aldana (recipient of the Cultural Co-Investment Grant SACPC, 2022); CALLE AMOR (EFIARTES, 2022); ARCHIVO VIVO, created for Changing Places / Espacios Revelados in Guadalajara, Jalisco; and LOW COST [Scenic landscape on the climate crisis], winner of the CONACYT 2019 grant for the social appropriation of knowledge in humanities, science, and technology.
+INDUMENTARIAS PARA NO DESAPARECER [Scenic Installation on Forced Disappearance] by Sabina Aldana (winner of the SACPC Cultural Co-investment Grant, 2022); CALLE AMOR (EFIARTES, 2022); ARCHIVO VIVO, a project created for Changing Places/Espacios Revelados in Guadalajara, Jalisco;and LOW COST [Scenic Landscape on the Climate Crisis], winner of the CONACYT call for projects on the social appropriation of knowledge in the humanities, sciences, and technologies (2019).

 bottom of page